BuddytheRat/my-pomodoro/readme.md

 - Keep track of Pomodoros completed.
 - Keep track of breaks taken.
 - Enter in number of hours.
 Automatically divide into work and break periods with timers for each.
+- 5 minute break period for each pomodoro session.
+(5 minute warning sound.)

 Planned Features:
-- 5 minute break period for each pomodoro session.
 - Variable length breaks.
 - GUI